-ASTARS SATELLITES: ASTARS stands for APRS Satellite Tracking and Reporting System and refers to digipeating satellites and the global APRS internet linked system of ground stations that tie it all together into full time 24/7 access to these downlinks on the web via all the various APRS web based data systems.
-These satellites also allow end-user-to-end user real-time digital data exchange typically between mobiles and handhelds. .
-Email from handhelds is also entierly possible with the TH-D7 APRS handheld satellite transceiver.
+ASTARS SATELLITES: ASTARS stands for APRS Satellite Tracking and Reporting System and refers to digital relay satellites and the global APRS internet linked system of ground stations that tie it all together into full time 24/7 access to these downlinks on the web (See ISS) and (See PCsat).
+These satellites dating back to 1998 also allow end-user-to-end user real-time digital data exchange typically between mobiles and handhelds. .
+Email from handhelds is easy using any of the Kenwood or Yaesu APRS walkie-talkies.
 See the Satellite Simulated Emergency Test page.

-Although congestion over the USA and Europe make communications challenging via many of the FM voice satellites, the short duration of Packet make it orders of magnitude easier.
-This plus the global connectivity of APRS groundstations make operating in any part of the world a breeze.
-I prepared the map below to designate the high density areas from the easy-to-work low density areas. .
-If you travel, take your satellite HT!
+Amateur Operating Areas: Although congestion over the USA and Europe make communications challenging via many of the FM voice satellites, the short duration of Packet make it orders of magnitude easier.
+This, plus the global connectivity of APRS groundstations make operating in any part of the world a breeze.
+The map below shows how the density of amateur radio operators across the globe is very uneven.
+With the USA and Europe containing the highest density and therefore, congestion, compared to remote areas such as Hawaii where amateur radio operators have almost exclusive uncongested access.
+If you travel in these less dense areas, take your satellite HT and enjoy un congested operation!

 FUTURE SATELLITES IN WORK at the Naval Academy: